meganmarquardtGR/recipes/bread/french_bread.md

 ## History

+### Mar 24th, 2020 - Megan's Apartment

+Attempted a half recipe of this, it did not work.
+Bread was too dense.
+Could have proved more or in a warmer place.

 ### Jan 9th, 2019 - Marquardt House

 Unemployed with plenty of time on my hands, time to try the recipe for the first time!
 This was the original recipe, no modifications.